-Barunga is an Urban Location area within the local government area of Roper Gulf in Northern Territory, it is located approximately 317kms from the capital Darwin and extends over an area of 7.451 square kilometers.
+Barunga is an Urban Location area within the local government area of Roper Gulf in Northern Territory, it is located approximately 317kms from the capital Darwin and extends over an area of 7.451 square kilometres.
 Barunga has a recorded population of 363 residents and is within the Australian Central Standard Time zone Australia/Darwin.

 If you are planning a visit to Barunga we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Barunga and think we’ve missed something, let us know and we’ll share it here.